-The University of Maryland Department of Orthopaedics currently offers an accredited five-year residency program.
-The Orthopaedic Residency Program is a six-year educational program.
+The University of Maryland Department of Orthopaedics currently offers an accredited 5-year residency program.

 To learn more about our residency program, click on the links below:

-Our 6-year residency program is structured with an orthopaedic internship, four years of rotation based orthopaedics, and one year as a junior faculty.
+Our 5-year residency program is structured with an orthopaedic internship and 4 years of rotation-based orthopaedics.

 The first year of the orthopaedic residency (PGY-1) at the University of Maryland Medical Center provides a diverse 12-month experience that has been developed in accordance with the regulations of the American Board of Orthopaedic Surgery to ensure a balanced year for the orthopaedic resident.
+This includes a month-long formal surgical skills educational program that is run in collaboration with other local institutions.
 The PGY-1 year is structured to ensure compliance with the ACGME duty hour rules.

 A performance consistent with the high standards of the Department of Orthopaedics is expected of every orthopaedic PGY-1 resident during the internship year.
-PGY-1 residents must satisfactorily complete the requirements of the internship year as a pre-requisite to advancement as a PGY-2 in the orthopaedic residency program.
-This includes passing the USMLE Step III Examination as well as taking the written in-training examination in surgery and orthopaedics.
+PGY-1 residents must satisfactorily complete the requirements of the internship year as a prerequisite to advancement as a PGY-2 in the orthopaedic residency program.
+This includes passing the USMLE Step III Examination and successfully completing the written in-training examination in surgery and orthopaedics.

 Rotations are performed at the following locations: